izzetbiophysicist/GAPO/README.md

 https://github.com/chavesejf/pbee.

-After install pbee and all dependencies, remember to put in the same directory both pbee and GA folders and files on the same directory.
+After install pbee and all dependencies, remember to put in  both pbee and GA folders and files on the same directory.
 <br/>